ringcentral/ringcentral-add-in-framework-js/template/[NoOAuth]README.md

 npm run start
 ```

+### Online Developer Tool

 For local development, we can use [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) to simulate RingCentral App Gallery shell which handles communications between your app and RingCentral server.

-!!!Important note: [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) doesn't provide the environment for `interactiveMessages`.
-To have a test environment for that, you will need to [create your sandbox app](#register-app-on-ringcentral-developer-website) on [RingCentral Developer Portal](https://developers.ringcentral.com/login.html#/) (Add-In is currently in beta, so you want to join beta on the same web page).

 To use above tool, there are two fields we want to fill in:

 1. `App Url`: It is for this tool to retrieve the app's entry point to render.
 In our framework, it's set to `https://xxxx.ngrok.io/setup`
 2. `Webhook Url`, there are 2 ways:
    1. Click `Get a webhookUrl` and login to your RingCentral App.
 Generate webhook url from your Team channel.
-   2. Go to RingCentral App Gallery and add Incoming Webhook App to your conversation channel.
+   2. Go to RingCentral App Gallery and add `Incoming Webhook` App to your conversation channel.
 As a result, you will get a webhook URL like `https://hooks.glip.com/webhook/xxxxx` (aka `RC_WEBHOOK`) and that's what we need here.

-Now press `Apply`.
+Now press `Apply` ([workflow 1-2](#workflow-diagram)).
+We should be able to see the UI button gets rendered in top block.

+(Important note: [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) doesn't provide the environment for `interactiveMessages`([workflow 8-22](#workflow-diagram)).
+To have a test environment for that, you will need to [create your sandbox app](#register-app-on-ringcentral-developer-website) on [RingCentral Developer Portal](https://developers.ringcentral.com/login.html#/) (Add-In is currently in beta, so you want to join beta on the same web page).)

 # Test